micmejia/bible-dump/AMPC/Micah/Mic 1.md

-Therefore I [the Lord] will make Samaria a [^a]heap in the open country, a place for planting vineyards; and I will pour down into the ravine her stones and lay bare her foundations.
+Therefore I [the Lord] will make Samaria a heap in the open country, a place for planting vineyards; and I will pour down into the ravine her stones and lay bare her foundations.